Aartisondarva/Gourment-Catering/README.md

 ---

 ## 📂 Project Structure
-- `index.html` → Main page of the website
-- `style.css` → Styling file for layout and responsiveness
+- `index.html` → Main page of the website & Styling file for layout and responsiveness (inline CSS)
 - `images/` → Contains all website images

 ---